-You have the right to challenge a Will if you feel there are doubts about its integrity and validity.
+It is the right of those who have been included in a will to be able to challenge a Will if there are doubts about its integrity and validity.

-Your right to challenge a Will is very different to contesting the contents of a Will.
-Instead of focusing on how a deceased’s estate is distributed, you are questioning the entire validity of the Will and the circumstances in which it was prepared.
+The right to challenge a Will is very different to contesting the contents of a Will.
+Instead of focusing on how a deceased’s estate is distributed, the entire validity of the Will and the circumstances in which it was prepared is questioned.

 There are a number of different circumstances as to why someone may feel there is reason to challenge a Will.